Finite group subschemes of abelian varieties over finite fields: Introduction.

+is called {\it the Weil polynomial of $A$}.
+It is a monic polynomial of degree $2g$ with rational integer coefficients independent of the choice of prime $\ell$.
+It is well known that for isogenous varieties $A$ and $B$ we have $f_A(t)=f_B(t)$.
+Tate proved that the isogeny class of an abelian variety is determined by its characteristic polynomial, that is $f_A(t)=f_B(t)$ implies that $A$ is isogenous to $B$~\cite{Ta66}.

+This gives a nice description of isogeny classes of abelian varieties over $k$ in terms of Weil polynomials.
+It seems natural to consider classification problems concerning abelian varieties inside a given isogeny class.
+Our goal is to describe the Frobenius action on $\ell$-torsion of abelian varieties in a given isogeny class in terms of corresponding Weil polynomial.
+Since $A[\ell](\kk)$ is an $\FF_\ell$-vector space, we have to describe possible matrices of the Frobenius action on such vector spaces.

-The paper is organized as follows.
-In section $2$ we introduce some notation and prove several preliminary results.
-In particular we reduce the problem to a particular linear algebra question.
-We give here a simplified version of this question.
-Let $N$ be a nilpotent $d\times d$ matrix over $\FF_\ell$, and let $Q \in\ZZ_\ell[t]$ be a polynomial of degree $d$ without multiple roots such that $Q\equiv t^d\bmod\ell$.
+In the second section we reduce the problem to a particular linear algebra question.
+Here is a simplified version of the question.
+Let $N$ be a nilpotent $d\times d$ matrix over $\FF_\ell$, and let $Q \in\ZZ_\ell[t]$ be a polynomial of degree $d$ such that $Q\equiv t^d\bmod\ell$.
 Is it possible to find a matrix $M$ over $\ZZ_\ell$ such that the characteristic polynomial of $M$ is $Q$, and $M\equiv N\bmod\ell$?
 We will refer to this question as {\it lifting of the nilpotent matrix $N$ to $\ZZ_\ell$ with respect to $Q$}.

-In section $3$ we associate to a nilpotent matrix $N$ a polygon of special type.
+The main results of the paper are proved in section $3$.
+First we associate to a nilpotent matrix $N$ a polygon of special type.
 Let $m_1\geq\dots\geq m_r$ be the dimensions of the Jordan cells of $N$.
 The numbers $m_1,\dots,m_r$ determine the matrix up to conjugation. {\it The Young polygon} $\Hp(N)$ of $N$ is the convex polygon with vertices $(\sum_{j=1}^{i}m_j,i)$ for $0\leq i\leq r$.
 For a polynomial $Q\in\ZZ[t]$ we denote by $\Np_\ell(Q)$ the Newton polygon of $Q$ with respect to $\ell$ (see Section $3$ for a precise definition).
+Assume that $Q$ is separable.
 The main result of section $3$ can be reformulated as follows: one can lift $N$ to $\ZZ_\ell$ with respect to $Q$ if and only if $\Np(Q)$ lies on or above $\Hp(N)$ (see Theorems~\ref{main1} and~\ref{main2}).
-This result allows one to classify $\ell$-torsion of abelain varieties belonging to an isogeny class corresponding to the Weil polynomial without multiple roots.
+This result allows one to classify $\ell$-torsion of abelian varieties belonging to an isogeny class corresponding to the Weil polynomial without multiple roots (Corollaries~\ref{main_av_tors1} and~\ref{main_av_tors2}).

 In section $4$ we establish a relationship between Young polygons for the Frobenius actions on an abelian variety and its dual.
 We also treat the following question due to B. Poonen: is it true that for an abelian surface $A$ the group of $k$-rational points $A(k)$ is isomorphic to the the group of $k$-rational points $\widehat A(k)$ on its dual?
 The answer is no, and we give a counterexample.